pmndrs/react-three-next/README.md

 ### Architecture
-For the moment this is required to work with Canvas + Dom
+For the moment this is required for every page in the pages/ folder to work with Canvas + Dom
 ```
 export async function getStaticProps(context) {
   return {